 In matching a child to an independent visitor the local authority should take account of the wishes and feelings of the child.
 This means that the child must be part of the process of deciding whether an independent visitor should be appointed.

-The child’s social worker will have been involved in the process of identifying whether the child would benefit from an independent visitor.
-His/her relationship with, and knowledge of, the child are key in matching the child with any potential visitor.
+The child's social worker will have been involved in the process of identifying whether the child would benefit from an independent visitor.
+Their relationship with, and knowledge of, the child are key in matching the child with any potential visitor.
 The social worker will know and understand what the child would like to have from a relationship with an independent visitor.
 The personal qualities of an independent visitor will include an ability to relate to children generally and more specifically in a manner appropriate to the age and circumstances of the child.

-On appointing an independent visitor, the responsible authority will decide how much information should be given to him/her in the circumstances of the child’s current situation and history.
-The general approach is likely to be based on the ‘need to know’ principle but there will always be some situations where it would be judged preferable to give the independent visitor the maximum information possible.
+On appointing an independent visitor, the responsible authority will decide how much information should be given to them in the circumstances of the child's current situation and history.
+The general approach is likely to be based on the 'need to know' principle but there will always be some situations where it would be judged preferable to give the independent visitor the maximum information possible.
 The child should be directly involved in deciding what information is made available to the independent visitor.
-Independent visitors, although appointed by the local authority, have no formal right to inspect the child’s case files.
+Independent visitors, although appointed by the local authority, have no formal right to inspect the child's case files.

 Being 'independent' means that an independent visitor must not be connected with the local authority as a result of: